ALOHA!

 Maui’s black sand is a result of a volcano’s old lava flows eroding over time.
 Explore more of the famous Maui volcano:

-- Hike across old lava flows
+- Where to see old lava flows on Maui

 - Hike into a crater near the Haleakala volcano summit